sophia-a-chavez/stat107project/README.md

 ##### Conclusion \~

 -   What did we expect?
 What actually happened?

+We expected to find strong correlations between the political and social environment and the trends of fatal police shooting in the United States.

 -   Were there any correlations between the current political/social climate and the reported fatal police shootings in the United States?